Colorectal, Breast and Cervical Cancer Screenings

 What is Texas C-STEP?

 The Texas Cancer Screening, Training, Education and Prevention Program, or Texas C-STEP, is conducted through the Texas A&M Physicians Family Medicine Center.
-Texas C-STEP will provide a critical safety-net services, such as cancer screenings and certain advanced diagnostics, to uninsured, underserved, and rural Texans through an established family medicine residency training program.
-Currently, only a quarter of family medicine residencies in the United States include training in colonoscopy as part of standard residency training.
+Texas C-STEP provides critical safety-net services, such as cancer screenings and certain advanced diagnostics, to uninsured, underserved and low-income Texans through an established family medicine residency training program.

 Funding for this prevention and screening project will dramatically increase access to various cancer screenings for safety-net patients, while increasing the number of family medicine physicians trained to conduct colonoscopy screenings.
 Community health workers provide culturally-appropriate outreach, education and navigation services to the patients who receive cancer screenings at the Texas A&M Physicians Family Medicine Center.